Readings from The Revised Common Lectionary

 Reading in Worship

-If you are preparing to read scripture in a worship service, consider reviewing notes on the purpose and practice of reading in worship — including the why, what, where, when, and how of effective scripture reading.
+If you are preparing to read scripture, consider reviewing notes on the purpose and practice of reading in worship—the why, what, where, and how of effective reading.

-This page aims to help you understand the lectionary system and how it shapes the readings you hear in worship throughout the year.
+This page aims to help you understand the lectionary system and how it shapes the readings you hear in worship.